-In the United States, President Trump has extended federal social distancing guidelines through April 30.
+In the United States, President Trump's federal social distancing guidelines expired April 30.
 Many states and local governments have stiffer controls in place on mobility and gatherings.
-The federal guidelines recommend against group gatherings larger than 10 and urge older people and anyone with existing health problems to stay home.
-People are urged to work at home when possible and avoid restaurants, bars, non-essential travel and shopping trips.

 Earlier, the U.S. State Department issued a Level 4 "Do Not Travel" alert and advised U.S. citizens to avoid all international travel due to the global impact of COVID19.
-The broad warning states: "If you choose to travel internationally, your travel plans may be severely disrupted, and you may be forced to remain outside of the United States for an indefinite timeframe."
-In countries where commercial departure options remain available, U.S. citizens who live in the US should arrange for immediate return.
-The State Departmen says it has also suspended routine visa service in most countries.
+The warning states: "If you choose to travel internationally, your travel plans may be severely disrupted, and you may be forced to remain outside of the United States for an indefinite timeframe."

-The federal government said it is postponing the deadline for obtaining REAL ID-compliant identification cards because of the coronavirus.
-Travelers would have been required to present REAL ID cards to board U.S. flights starting on Oct.
-1. The new deadline has not yet been announced.
+The federal government has postponed the deadline for obtaining REAL ID-identification cards for one year.
+Travelers will not be required to present REAL ID cards to board U.S. flights starting on Oct.
+1, 2021.

 What is the status of Metro Transit service?